Christian Benteke: International career

 Benteke was a member of the Belgium U17 team at the 2007 FIFA U-17 World Cup in South Korea where he played three games and scored once.

 On 19 May 2010, he made his senior debut for the Belgium national team in a friendly match against Bulgaria in Brussels after his former coach at Kortrijk, Georges Leekens, became national coach.
 On 15 August 2012, he scored his first goal in a 4–2 win against the Netherlands.
 Since then, he has become a regular starter for Belgium under Marc Wilmots.
 On 29 May 2013, he scored twice in a 4–2 friendly victory against the United States in Cleveland, Ohio.

 He scored two goals in seven appearances during qualifying for the 2014 FIFA World Cup, but was ruled out of the tournament finals with a ruptured Achilles tendon.

 Benteke returned to Belgium's squad for the UEFA Euro 2016 qualifying campaign, scoring his first international goal for two years in a 5–0 defeat of Cyprus on 28 March 2015.
 He was selected for the final tournament in France, and made his tournament debut in the second group game on 18 June, replacing Romelu Lukaku for the last seven minutes of a 3–0 win over the Republic of Ireland in Bordeaux.
 He played three more minutes in place of the same player four days later in a victory over Sweden, but took no further part as the Belgians reached the quarter-finals and lost to Wales.
 On 10 October 2016, Benteke set a record for the fastest goal in a World Cup match—either qualifying or the finals—when he scored after 8.1 seconds against Gibraltar in a 2018 FIFA World Cup qualifying match, breaking the 23-year-old record previously held by Davide Gualtieri.
 He scored twice more to complete his first hat-trick for Belgium.

 He was left out of the final Belgium 23-man squad for the 2018 FIFA World Cup despite initially being named in the preliminary squad.

 On 17 May 2021, Benteke was included in the final 26-man squad for the re-arranged UEFA Euro 2020.

 Personal life

-Benteke is a Christian.
-Benteke supports Arsenal.
+Benteke is a Christian and supports Arsenal.

 Media

 Benteke's goal celebration, which features him beating his chest, is taken from LeBron James.
-The celebration appears in EA Sports’ video game FIFA 18.
+The celebration appears in EA Sports' video game FIFA 18.